chmurakrajowa/terraform-provider-ochk/docs/resources/firewall_sn_rule.md

 # Firewall SN Rule Resource

-Resource for managing firewall SW Rules to control incoming and outgoing network traffic between virtual machines.
+Resource for managing firewall SN Rules to control incoming and outgoing network traffic between virtual machines.
 The rules can allow traffic (ALLOW rule), cut a connection (DROP rule) or drop the connection (REJECT rule).

 ## Example Usage